jumbosushi/ubc-rmp-data/README.md

 Scrapes [UBC Course Schedule page](https://courses.students.ubc.ca/cs/courseschedule?pname=subjarea), and stores it as JSON to be used for [UBC-RMP Chrome extension](https://github.com/jumbosushi/ubc-rmp)

+Includes data for over 8200 sections with more than 3100 ratings

 ## Installation

 ```